sweng-epfl/public/lectures/MobilePlatforms/exercises/lecture/ReadMe.md

 device should appear in the *Virtual Device Manager*, which you can now close.

 To run your app, you can now use *Run* > *Run 'app'*.
 It will take a few seconds to start up the emulator and then you will see Android itself start up, followed by your app.
+If the AVD doesn't start on its own, do it yourself then run the app.

 > :information_source: If you're running the emulator on Linux, you may need to manually configure hardware acceleration.
 Follow the [official instructions](https://developer.android.com/studio/run/emulator-acceleration#vm-linux) on how to setup KVM.
 If you run into the error `/dev/kvm device permission denied` then [this StackOverflow post](https://stackoverflow.com/questions/37300811/android-studio-dev-kvm-device-permission-denied/45749003) will help you troubleshoot it.